wvanderwey/ROP/Additional-options.md

-In case you wan to skip STEP1 (Quality Control) please use option `--skipQC`.
+In case you are interested to skip STEP1 (Quality Control) please use option `--skipQC`.
 Please note that in this case low quality , low complexity and rRNA reads will not be filtered out.
 The input reads must be in the FASTA format (`.fa`  or `.fasta` extension)

 Please run ROP as follows: